 One of the most tiresome questions CPA exam candidates ask themselves is, “am I ready to take the CPA exam?”
 And if you’ve failed the CPA exam in the past, it can be even more stressful to determine if you’re prepared enough to sit again.

 Adaptive Technology alleviates this pain by letting you know when you’re ready to sit for the exam.
 The system will focus on practice exams, which have been updated to be as similar as possible to the real exam, and will keep you up to date on your ReadySCORE.
 Students with an overall ReadySCORE of at least 75% pass nearly 90% of the time.
 You can keep an eye on your ReadySCORE to make sure you’re ready to sit and pass.

 Bottom Line: Surgent Helps Students Pass Quicker

 When it all boils down, the point of a CPA review course is to pass the CPA exam.
 A.S.A.P.
-Technology, our proprietary adaptive learning software, provides a personalized approach that values your time and helps you get a 75 (or more!) while saving up to 400 hours of study time.
+Technology, our proprietary adaptive learning software, provides a personalized approach that values your time and helps you get a 75 (or more!) while only studying 58 hours per exam section, on average.
 If you’ve failed the CPA exam but are ready to jump back in, check out Surgent’s free trial and Pass Guarantee.
 And go into the next CPA exam section with confidence.

 Megan Bierwirth graduated from the University of Kentucky in 2013 with a Bachelor’s of Science in Accounting and passed the CPA exam within 6 months of graduation.
 She worked in both public accounting and industry while becoming a CPA and now runs a virtual bookkeeping company focused on preventive, integrative and complementary medicine professionals.